tionis/hedgesync/README.md

 #### Method 6: OAuth2 Device Code Flow (RFC 8628)

+> **⚠️ Note:** Device Code flow has limited support with HedgeDoc.
+HedgeDoc doesn't natively accept OAuth2 access tokens - it requires session cookies.
+This flow will only work if your reverse proxy (e.g., oauth2-proxy, Traefik with forward auth) can convert Bearer tokens to HedgeDoc sessions.

 For CLI tools and devices that can't open a browser directly.
 The user authorizes on a separate device:

 ```bash